by Iftikhar Gilani

 In early 2005, when Mufti Mohammad Sayeed was at the helm of affairs, I was returning to Srinagar from apple rich city of Sopore, sitting on the front seat of a TATA sumo vehicle.
 Somewhere past Sangarama crossing, driver quipped, ‘haalaat Kashmir mein bohot threek hogayee hein (Situation has improved in Kashmir very much).
 Asked the basis of his observation, he innocently pointed out that he can now easily overtake Army vehicles, while plying on the busy Srinagar-Muzaffarabad popularly called Rawalpindi road.
 He did so to my delight and at some places waved to soldiers who were either guarding the road or boarding vehicles with their packed baggage probably leaving for holidays to support his argument.

-Just few years ago, it was unthinkable.
+Just a few years ago, it was unthinkable.
 No vehicle could overtake Army convoys.
-It was a small step, but had huge psychological effect.
-It limited journey from Sopore to Srinagar back to one-and-half hour as it used to be in peace times, rather following convoys and obeying their instructions.
+It was a small step but had a huge psychological effect.
+It limited the journey from Sopore to Srinagar back to one-and-half hour as it used to be in peace times, rather following convoys and obeying their instructions.
 Mufti’s three-year tenure between 2002 and 2005 is adjudged the best in terms of governance, even by his worst detractors.
 As luck followed him, his tenure also coincided with the peace process with Pakistan, then, led by President Pervez Musharraf.
 The tenures of Atal Bihari Vajpayee and Manmohan Singh’s UPA-I also helped him to carve a constituency for peace.
-To add to his luck, his tenure also coincided with the appointment of Lt General V G Patankar, as 15th Corps Commander who also conceded him a political space, and agreed on changing timings of convoys to extend some relief to general public.
+To add to his luck, his tenure also coincided with the appointment of Lt General V G Patankar, as 15th Corps Commander who also conceded him a political space, and agreed on changing timings of convoys to extend some relief to the general public.
 It was during his tenure, the LoC was opened for bus service and later for trade.
 Brigadier (rtd) Gurmeet Kanwal, who had commanded forces in the Valley told this writer once, that they had definite instructions till 2006, almost even a year after Mufti had left, that not to go after militants, till they attack your camp, to avoid collateral damages.
-It changed later, when the new corps commander told us, he wanted results (meaning to show dead bodies).
+It changed later when the new corps commander told us, he wanted results (meaning to show dead bodies).

-Till his shifting to Srinagar permanently in 2000, Media corps in Delhi, every year in winters was to prepare their taste buds, to a sumptuous Kashmiri feast, Mufti Mohammad Sayeed used to host at his Tuglaq Lane residence.
-The event was marked in the media calendar to the extent, that on the onset of winters, fraternity would often enquire, from each other or with Mufti’s aide Mehta, about the luncheon.
+Till his shifting to Srinagar permanently in 2000, the Media corps in Delhi, every year in winters was to prepare their taste buds, to a sumptuous Kashmiri feast, Mufti Mohammad Sayeed used to host at his Tuglaq Lane residence.
+The event was marked in the media calendar to the extent, that on the onset of winters, the fraternity would often enquire, from each other or with Mufti’s aide Mehta, about the luncheon.
 When Jagmohan was appointed urban and housing minister, he threw Mufti out of this bungalow.
 It was same Jagmoham, whom Mufti as union home minister had appointed governor of Jammu and Kashmir, receiving flak from left and right.
 But, he still continued tradition of hosting this lunch, at his two-bed room flat, in the outskirts of Delhi in a high-rise building.
 To the astonishment of many media persons, a person occupying cabinet portfolio in the union cabinet twice, longest serving state congress chief and perhaps the only genuine Indian voice in Kashmir for over decades has no mansion in Delhi.

 I had first interaction with Mufti at an Iftaar party hosted by his former cabinet colleague Arif Mohammad Khan.
 He was in political wilderness.
 The Janata Dal had disintegrated.
 But as former home minister, he had much security fanfare around him.
 He patted me on back, reminding that I was amongst just few Kashmiri Muslims, who have ventured to explore career in journalism in Delhi.
 He told me to remain in touch with my two predecessor Sheikh Manzoor Ahmed, editor in UNI and Mohammad Sayeed Malik, then editor-in-chief of Sunday Observer.
 But I had deep suspension about him.
 I knew him, as Delhi’s collaborator, rocking democratic processes, and a conspirator.
 I realized his importance in 1997, when chief minister Dr Farooq Abdullah hosted a press conference cum lunch in Delhi, to celebrate completion of one year in office.
 Mufti had just returned to Congress.
 After the press conference, in the corners of J&K House at Prithiviraj, Farooq in whispers wanted to know, from almost everyone to get whiff of plans of Mufti.
 Who was backing him in Delhi and what he is up to?
 Farooq’s media advisor O N Kaul, advised me to keep close watch on Mufti, as from hereafter, he is news.
 Kaul, who had switched to government after a distinguished journalistic career, had premonition.